"Are you sure she's okay?": SA rocked by Mzansi teen starting family in Zimbabwe

 Vennesa Mnisi told the story of how suddenly her best friend became volatile after she announced that she was moving to Johannesburg.

-Her mate, Rose, did not take the news pleasantly and wished to leave Pretoria after finding out that a boy was interested in her somewhere in Jozi.
+Her mate, Rose, did not take the news pleasantly and wished to leave Pretoria after finding out that a boy in Jozi was interested in her.

 Dad unknowingly funds daughter's trip to Zimbabwe